hasanm5583/sep10-freedom-project/blog/entry05.md

 ## Skills
 ## How to learn
 By identifying our own tool as CSS Flexbox We had to learn it without lessons from our teacher.
-One way I did learn flexbox on my own was freecodecamp's
+One way I did learn flexbox on my own was freecodecamp lessons to guide myseldff through learning all the flexbox propertie.
+Then trying it out on my old website projects. like my mango ice cream website to then make sure I know how to use flexbox unguided.

 [Previous](entry04.md) | [Next](entry06.md)